The Five Best Cloud Computing Certifications to Have

 Find out which certifications will get you the most pay in 2017!

 Cloud Computing, which was in its infancy only a few years ago, has now grown up in both popularity as well as in usage.
 Today, it’s the most in demand hosted network in the IT world.
 As the usage of cloud computing continues it’s upward adoption within companies, jobs with new cloud skills are also emerging.
-It has become more and more necessary (if not mandatory) that IT professionals need to certify their skills in cloud computing to become or stay competitive.
+It has become more and more necessary (if not mandatory) that IT professionals need to obtain cloud computing certifications to sharpen their skills in order to become or stay competitive.
 Obtaining cloud computing certification is probably the best way to get that leg-up on your competition.

 Today, there are many organizations, technical education institutions, universities, and leading IT companies offering certifications in cloud computing.
 But the question arises: What are the best cloud computing certifications.
 And perhaps the most important question: What certifications will get me the most pay?